 Abiraterone acetate may cause serious side effects, such as high blood pressure, low blood potassium levels, and fluid retention.
 Other common side effects include weakness, joint swelling or pain, swelling in the legs or feet, hot flushes, diarrhea, vomiting, shortness of breath, and anemia.

-For some men with castration-resistant metastatic prostate cancer who have no or very few cancer symptoms and generally have not had chemotherapy, vaccine therapy with sipuleucel-T may be an option.
+Immunotherapy.
+For some men with castration-resistant metastatic prostate cancer who have no or very few cancer symptoms and generally have not had chemotherapy, vaccine therapy with sipuleucel-T may be an option (see “Immunotherapy” above).
 In research studies, sipuleucel-T increased survival by about 4 months compared with men who did not receive it.
-See above for more information on vaccine therapy.

 Clinical trials are another option for this type of cancer.
 ASCO has recommendations for the treatment of metastatic castration-resistant prostate cancer.
 Learn more about these recommendations, the side effects, and questions to ask your doctor.

 Palliative treatment for metastatic cancer

 As mentioned above and in the Coping with Treatment section, palliative care is important to help relieve symptoms and side effects.
 This includes people with metastatic prostate cancer.
 Palliative care options include:

 TURP to manage symptoms such as bleeding or urinary obstruction